Aarhus University Seal

 Members

-Anat Shapiro, a PhD candidate from Tel Aviv, joined the project in September 2021 and has written a thesis, which is currently under examination, on the freedom of movement in the book of Jonah.
-Lasse Løvlund Toft and Miriam DeCock conducted short periods of postdoctoral research related to the reception history of biblical travel narratives in ANINAN before acquiring academic positions at the University of Oslo and Dublin City University, respectively.
-Eelco Glas and Rivkah Gillian Glass joined the project as postdoctoral researchers in January 2023.
-Glas works on Jewish migrant authors (such as Josephus, Philo and Paul) in the Greco-Roman world, whereas Glass explores conceptions of travel and the symbolic potential of travel motifs in Hellenistic Jewish novels and related literature from the ancient Mediterranean.
+Four postdoctoral researchers in total were affiliated with ANINAN.
+This research resulted in a series of novel articles.
+In 2022, Lasse Løvlund Toft and Miriam DeCock conducted short periods of research on the reception history of biblical travel narratives before acquiring academic positions at the University of Oslo and Dublin City University, respectively.
+Eelco Glas and Rivkah Gillian Glass joined ANINAN from January 2023 to January 2026.
+Glas worked on Jewish migrant authors (such as Josephus, Philo and Paul) in the Greco-Roman world and now continues his research at Radboud University.
+Glass's research explored conceptions of travel and the symbolic potential of travel motifs in Hellenistic Jewish novels and related literature from the ancient Mediterranean, and she is about to begin a new job at the University of Bergen.

 In addition to the core team, Rosanne Liebermann, a specialist in forced migrations in the ancient Near East, is an associate member of ANINAN.